erossini/AdminLTEWithASPNETCore/README.md

     }
 ```

-Although the implementation is correct, you will face an issue: after the login with `IdentityServer`, the application calls again and again `IdentityServer` for authentication.
+Although the implementation in the project is correct, you will face an issue: after the login with `IdentityServer`, the application calls again and again `IdentityServer` for authentication.
 Basically, there is a loop between the application and `IdentityServer`.
 I discovered that this issue is coming from `Microsoft Identity`.

 If you want the authentication with `IdentityServer`, you have to remove all packages related to `Microsoft Identity` and under the **Area** folder remove the **Pages** folder and **IdentityHostingStartup.cs**.
-Clean the solution and probably the cookies in your browser and then everything will work.
+Clean the solution, the cookies in your browser and then everything will work.

 ## More info